Zak Kolar

 Missing context

-What kind of nonsense question is that?
 You may have a handle on which emojis are likely to appear in a particular order.
-But you have no context to understand what they mean.
+But at this point, we can only arrange the emojis relative to each other.
+There's no context to understand what the emojis map to in other contexts.

 Maybe each emoji represents a word or concept we're familiar with.
 Or a pitch in a humpback whale song.
 Or a frequency in a radio signal originating from somewhere in space.

 To construct a coherent sentence, we don't need to know what the emojis represent.
-We simply recreate the patterns we've observed.
-But to discern meaning and truth, we’d need additional context.
+We just recreate and extrapolate from the patterns we've observed.
+But to discern meaning and evaluate truth, we’d need additional context.

 🚜🔺⛸️ is not true (at least as I’m writing this).
-You can add this feedback to your list of rules and patterns, avoiding that particular sentence in the future.
+We can add this feedback to the list of rules and patterns, avoiding that particular sentence in the future.

-But you still don't know what the pattern means or why it's untrue.
-And unless I enumerate every possible false statement in the language, you'll have to rely on external feedback to compensate.
+But we still don't know why it's untrue.
+And unless we get a list that enumerates every possible false statement in the language, we'll have to rely on external feedback to compensate for our lack of understanding.

 Translation